ddnexus/pagy/docs/api/pagy.md

 ==- `Pagy::RangeError`

-A subclass of `Pagy::VariableError`: it is raised when the `:page` variable exceeds the maximum possible value calculated for the `:count`, i.e. the `:page` variable is in the correct range, but it's not consistent with the current `:count`.
+A subclass of `Pagy::VariableError`: it is raised when the `:page` option exceeds the maximum possible value calculated for the `:count`, i.e. the `:page` option is in the correct range, but it's not consistent with the current `:count`.
 That may happen when the `:count` has been reduced after a page link has been generated (e.g. some record has been just removed from the
 DB).
-See also the `:range_rescue` variable.
+See also the `:range_rescue` option.

 ===